-Backcountry snow skiing in Aspen
+Backcountry Snow Skiing in Aspen

 Aspen Snowmass’ playground offers 10,000 vertical feet of untracked wilderness and a 1,100-acre expanse that features open bowls, meadows and glades, perfect for doing powder runs.
 Their snowcat tour can accommodate a maximum of 12 guests per run.
-Two guides and a driver accompany the guests throughout the tour, while assessing the snow conditions and the group’s experience.
+Two guides and a driver accompany the guests throughout the tour while assessing the snow conditions and the group’s experience.

 Prior to the snowcat tour, everyone meets in the lower level of the Silver Queen Gondola Building at the base of the Aspen Mountain, after which a short gondola ride to the summit follows.
 Orientations are given to the guests prior to skiing or riding.
 Snacks and drinks are provided to everyone onboard the snowcat.

-Aside from the day tours, Aspen Snowmass also offers snowcat dinners in two locations.
+Aside from the day tours, Aspen Snowmass also offers snowcat dinners in two locations: Lynn Britt Cabin and Cloud Nine.
 The snowcat dinner at the Lynn Britt Cabin offers four courses of New American cuisine with live music happening throughout the evening.

-Other popular winter activities in Aspen Snowmass include an alpine coaster, snow tubing, Ullr Nights, snowshoeing, cross-country skiing, mountain photography and kids activities.
-Live entertainment happens in their top music venues, namely the Aspen Gondola Plaza, Snowmass Village, Belly Up Aspen and the Wheeler Opera House.
+Other popular winter activities in Aspen Snowmass include an alpine coaster, snow tubing, Ullr Nights, snowshoeing, cross-country skiing, mountain photography, and kids’ activities.
+Live entertainment happens in their top music venues, namely the Aspen Gondola Plaza, Snowmass Village, Belly Up Aspen, and the Wheeler Opera House.

-Address: 601 E Dean St, Aspen
+Address: 601 E Dean St, Aspen, CO